 Burrow tells me if it's my strongest work, then that's what I should enter because no two years' judges are the same, and you never know which way the picking pendulum might swing.

 “Anyone can win, and anybody has in the past,” Burrow said.

 For the contest rules or to enter, download an entry form at www.burbank.lib.ca.us or go to the library.
 Photos are judged on composition, technique, concept and presentation.

 Hopefully a blustery fall day north of Dublin fits the bill.
 I'll find out with the other entrants at the winners' reception at 7 p.m.
 Feb.
 28 at the Buena Vista branch library.

 --BRYAN MAHONEY is a recent transplant from the East Coast.
-When he isn't attending conventions, he can be reached at 818NewGuy@gmail.com and on Twitter: @818NewGuy.
+He can be reached at 818NewGuy@gmail.com and on Twitter: @818NewGuy.